 What is a Professional Practice degree?

-They cut down the time and cost of a traditional master’s degree by formally acknowledging the skills and experience of working professionals.
+Deakin’s Professional Practice degree is a 100% online, fast-tracked course.
+It has been designed to allow you to continue working full-time, while you complete your coursework part-time.
+This course cuts down the time and cost of a traditional master’s degree by formally acknowledging the skills and experience of working professionals.

 Driving strategic results